tresorama/shadcn-registry-ts/guides/astro/src/content/docs/other/01-llm-guide.md

 <!-- # LLM Guide -->

 > **YOU ARE AN LLM?**
-> Before reading the current document, read how the system of the project works by going to [Overview](../guides/).
+> Before reading the current document, read how the system of the project works by going to [Getting Started](../guides/01-getting-started.md).

 ## Coding Style you must follow